nature’s logic keeps

 c

-For this particular challenge the word MATE must be one of the C position words.
-Then the other two C position words must rhyme with MATE.
+For this particular challenge the word DREAM must be one of the A position words.
+Then the other two A position/s word/s must rhyme with DREAM.

 Sometimes you break the rhyme into two stanzas using the following rhyme pattern. abba/accddc.